arbaz93/ar-tailors-app-new/README.md

+# AR Tailors App

+Welcome to the AR Tailors App!
+This project is a modern, full-stack React application template designed to streamline the development of web applications with React Router.
-# Welcome to React Router!
+Welcome to React Router!

 A modern, production-ready template for building full-stack React applications using React Router.